MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/updating-environments.md

 ### Moving to a new version

 If you want to upgrade to a new version (such as 7.2 to 7.3, or 7.3 to 8.0), you must deploy a new environment and target the new version.
 If applicable, you also need to run a code upgrade and a database upgrade.
-More details can be found in NAME OF THE TOPIC https://docs.microsoft.com/en-us/dynamics365/unifiedoperations/dev-itpro/migration-upgrade/code-migration-home-page.
+More details can be found in [Code Migration Home Page](https://docs.microsoft.com/en-us/dynamics365/unifiedoperations/dev-itpro/migration-upgrade/code-migration-home-page).

 ### Tips
 -	Decide on a good package naming convention (for names in LCS asset library and zip packages when downloaded).
 The reason is that it will be easier to figure out what package you have deployed and where it came from.
 Avoid spaces in package names.
 Here is an example for a convention: